coding-to-music/coding-to-music.github.io/docs/source/Tuskgee-Medical-Experiments-40-years-of-untreated-Syphlis.rst

 .. figure:: assets/4-Tuskegee-Experiment-1932-1972.png
   :width: 80 %

-  :alt:  Herman Shaw speaks as President Bill Clinton looks on, during ceremonies at the White House on May 16, 1997.
+  Herman Shaw speaks as President Bill Clinton looks on, during ceremonies at the White House on May 16, 1997.
 Clinton apologized to the survivors and families of the victims of the Tuskegee Syphilis Study.

 *Paul J. Richards/AFP/Getty Images*